top of page

 To Begin With...

-One potential answer is.... it would drive us crazy attempting to hold the totality of our connection with everything in the Kosmos.
-Given the physical, emotional and psychological limitations of a human body the "totality" would overwhelm our circuits.
+My partial answer to that kosmic dilemma is... it would drive us crazy attempting to hold the totality of our connection with everything in the Kosmos.
+Given the physical, emotional and psychological limitations of a human body that "totality" would overwhelm our circuits.
 It would literally drive us mad.
 I had enough monkey mind going on in my life.
-I certainly didn’t need to add other lifetimes or the whole Kosmos to it.
+I certainly didn’t need to add other lifetimes or the whole universe to it.

-What I have discovered in traveling in the realms of subtle or causal states (dream states) is that everything I enjoyed about my life, the fire of a creative moment, the quiet place at the end of the breath etc. are so much more powerful in the dream state than when I am awake in my walk around human life.
+What I have discovered in traveling in the realms of spirit (subtle or causal (dream states) is that everything I enjoyed about my life, the fire of a creative moment, the quiet place at the end of the breath etc. are so much more powerful in the dream state than when I am awake in my walk around human life.
 I am capable of so much more.
+It still is amazing to me that in these human lives we spend a third of our time in another reality every night.
+That reality can have all kinds of qualities from joy to terror.

-As I have grown older and have developed the practice of entering those realms more often, it has gotten harder and harder for me to come back to this life sometimes.
+As I have grown older and have developed the practice of entering those realms more often, it has sometimes gotten harder and harder for me to come back to this life.
 It takes me longer to pull the pieces of David together each morning when I awake.
 I am much more aware of the limitations of what this human mind/body can process than when I was younger.
 And that is why I believe we don’t remember who we really are when we arrive.
-The form we take here cannot process the totality of everything… so we go through this process of forgetting.
-One of the mysteries of arriving.
+The form we take here cannot grok the totality of everything… so we go through this process of forgetting.
+One of the qualities of arriving.

-So how ever we get here (some say we choose, some say we are assigned, some say it’s random) we arrive in human form, for the most part helpless and only aware of our basic needs.
+So however we get here (some say we choose, some say we are assigned, some say it’s completely random) we arrive in human form, for the most part helpless and only aware of our basic needs.
 We haven’t even recognized our parents yet or that we are one of many in this world.
-All of that will come soon enough as we evolve as individuals.
+All of that will come soon enough as we grow up as individuals.

-All that being said, there have been times when I seemed to have a memory enter my awareness that was not part of this life.
-Many claim they can remember their past lives.
+That being said, there have been times when I seemed to have a memory enter my awareness that was not part of this life.
+Some folks claim they can remember their past lives.
 I am not sure what to make of that.
-I guess if all that humans create goes into some kind of Kosmic record that plays a part in intelligence advancing in the universe, then it’s possible we can access some of those energetic imprints.
-I'm just not sure it’s coming from a past life in the way some think about it.
-Why is it in past life regressions, so many are famous people.
-Rarely are they a gardener or a stable hand.
-As I said I don’t know, and certainly when I arrived this time I simply emerged into the lives of my parents Barbara and Barney, their first born son.
+I guess if all that humans create is stored in some kind of Kosmic record, then it’s possible we can access some of those energetic imprints.
+I'm just not sure it’s coming from a past life in the way some think about it in a linear fashion.
+Why is it in past life regressions, so many of us are famous people.
+Rarely are we a gardener or a stable hand.
+As I said I don’t know, and certainly when I arrived this time I simply entered into the lives of my parents Barbara and Barney, their first born son.
 From the pictures seemingly happy to be here.

-I have very few memories of those early years.
-Here are a few that have stuck with me that were revealed to me in regressive-guided meditations.
+I have very few memories that I remember now of those early years.
+However, here are a few that were revealed to me in regressive-guided meditations.

 Self-Reflecting